faceyspacey/redux-first-router/README.md

 > **UPDATE (9/5):** you can now block user navigation via the `confirmLeave` route option (and customize its appearance via the `displayConfirmLeave` option).
 See [this issue comment](https://github.com/faceyspacey/redux-first-router/issues/27#issuecomment-327431413) for more info.
 Do `yarn upgrade redux-first-router@next` to get it.

+> **UPDATE (9/6):** MUCH ANTICIPATED FEATURE: you can now do all sorts of optional params in your paths, match multiple similar paths to the same type, use regexes, and use params that capture multiple segments.
+See [this issue comment](https://github.com/faceyspacey/redux-first-router/issues/83#issuecomment-327703226) for more info.
+Do `yarn upgrade redux-first-router@next` to get it.

 # Redux-First Router

 <p align="center">